lilyminium/elementable/README.md

 [![Documentation Status](https://readthedocs.org/projects/elementable/badge/?version=latest)](https://elementable.readthedocs.io/en/latest/?badge=latest)

 Elementable is *another* elements package defined in Python.
 It is written to be usable with a number of different unit systems and classes.
 At its most minimal, it has no dependencies outside the main Python library.
-However, the real point of the package is to automagically work with a number of units classes and be generally flexible.
+However, the real point of the package is to automagically work with a number of units, base classes, custom data, and be generally flexible.

 ### Usage

 #### Standard

 You can use Elementable immediately by importing the standard `Element` class.
-Please see the documentation for more.
+Please see the [documentation for information about customization](https://elementable.readthedocs.io/en/latest/customizing.html).
 Each element is defined uniquely to allow for `is` comparisons.

 ```ipython